-Trees are planted along the south side of Kalberer Road from the entrance to the Parks parking lot (by the community garden) to west of Yeager Road by the Purdue Research Park.
+Trees are planted along the south side of Kalberer Road from the entrance to the West Lafayette Wellness and Aquatic Center to west of Yeager Road by the Purdue Research Park.
 Each tree has an information tag attached to provide people with identification.
-There are also plans to construct a kiosk with more detailed information about the trees.

 9. [first tree on east side of Yeager Road] Jolly™ Tupelo, Jolly Variegated Black Gum, Yiping

 The glossy green leaves are variegated with white in summer, with fall colors ranging from yellow to orange to red and small fruits that are an important food source for migrating birds in the fall.
 This tree does well in full sun to part shade and is tolerant of heat, soil type, and moisture.